vergani/BioInfo/3 - Alignment to referente genome.md

     $ samtools sort -o SRR19649475_hisat2_sorted.bam SRR19649475_hisat2.bam

+SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc.

+> [!WARNING]
-SAM/BAM files can be sorted in multiple ways, e.g. by location of alignment on the chromosome, by read name, etc. It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.
+> It is important to be aware that different alignment tools will output differently sorted SAM/BAM, and different downstream tools require differently sorted alignment files as input.

 You can use samtools to learn more about this bam file as well. posso agora verificar a qualidade do alinhamento feito via samtools: